 We use all sorts of misguided standards to compare ourselves with others, who we imagine are much more successful than us or in our personal lives.
 Often you may assume that someone else is happy with their lot but you could be completely wrong.
 It’s even possible for you to feel someone else is better than you, while they, in reality, may envy you or your qualities!

-When you’re always comparing yourself to other people what you’re real saying is “I want to be more like them” when what you should be doing is valuing more who and what you are.
+When you’re always comparing yourself to other people what you’re really saying is “I want to be more like them” when what you should be doing is valuing more who and what you are.
 This can cause you to miss one of the best opportunities to find happiness in life, which is living an authentic and honest life.
-If you constantly compare yourself to others you are using standards which are not your own and applying them to yourself.
+If you constantly compare yourself to others you are using standards that are not your own and applying them to yourself.
 Big mistake!
-To live an authentic life true to who you are requires you to develop and apply your own values and to live according to these.
+To live an authentic life true to who you require you to develop and apply your own values and to live according to these.

-In a recent article I wrote we discussed self acceptance.
-One of the most important things that you need to do if you want to improve your level of self-esteem is increase your self acceptance.
-If you can accept yourself more for what you really are then you can live in a way that is much more honest and as a result you’ll soon feel better inside.
+In a recent article, I wrote we discussed self-acceptance.
+One of the most important things that you need to do if you want to improve your level of self-esteem is to increase your self-acceptance.
+If you can accept yourself more for what you really are then you can live in a way that is much more honest and as a result, you’ll soon feel better inside.
 Your level of self-esteem will increase as you stop trying to copy others

 There are a number of studies that looked at how people compare themselves and the effect is has on their health (see this article in the NewsRx Health and Science journal).

 When you compare yourself to others you are actually allowing others to control your thinking and your actions.